nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 <tr>
 <td>MessageDefinition</td>
-<td>A reference to the MessageDefinition for the payload</td>
+<td>A reference to the MessageDefinition for the Payload</td>
 <td></td>
-<td>This MessageDefinition will detail the information to allow correct processing of the payload.
+<td>This MessageDefinition will detail the information to allow correct processing of the Payload.
 Such as profiles used, message event type, profiles used, responses allowed/ required etc...</td>
 </tr>

 <tr>